singh-himanshu3/CineVerse/README.md

 The app will be available at http://localhost:5173.

-📂 Project Structure

-CineVerse/
-├── public/
-├── src/
-│   ├── components/
-│   ├── pages/
-│   ├── App.jsx
-│   ├── main.jsx
-│   └── styles/
-├── .env
-├── package.json
-└── tailwind.config.js

 📜 License
 This project is licensed under the MIT License — feel free to use and modify it.

-⭐ Support
-If you like this project, consider giving it a ⭐ on GitHub!